-Before your appointment, wash lash area for a clean working canvas.
-Don’t consume too much caffeine, caffeine cause some customer’s eyes to twitch.
-Wear removable footwear, before laying on bed footwear must be removed.
-It is more comfortable laying without footwear and less dirty.
-If you are new to the lash location, arrive 10 minutes earlier to fill out consent forms.
-If you are a repeating customer, arrive on time for the appointment.
-Most lash appointments are booked and charge by time, being late will cut your appointment time short.
+Before your appointment, wash your lash area for a clean working canvas.
+Don’t consume too much caffeine, it may cause some eyes to twitch.
+Wear removable footwear, before laying on the bed; footwear must be removed.
+If you are new to this location, arrive 10 minutes earlier to fill out the consent forms.
+Most lash appointments are booked and charged by time booked, being late will cut your appointment time short.

 When to come in for a Lash Refill

-Lash Refills are recommended around every 2-3 weeks for classic and 3-4 weeks for volume lashes.
-To qualify for a refill, your lash extensions should still have a 40-50% retention.
+Lash Refills are recommended normally every 2-3 weeks for classic and 3-4 weeks for volume lashes.
+To qualify for a refill, your lash extensions should still have a 40-50% remaining.
 At your refill appointment, if your lash extensions are less than 40% left, your lash technician will only be able to fill what is possible in the given appointment time.
-To maintain the same fullness as a new set, come in for your fill more frequent.
+To maintain the same fullness as a new set, come in for your fill more frequently.
 During the process, only very grown out lash extensions will be removed, new lashes will be put in.

 Cat eyes: Lashes are longest at the outer corner of the eyes.
 It gets gradually or dramatically shorter at the inner corner of the eyes.

 Doll eyes: Lashes are longest at the middle of the eyes. it gets shorter on both corners of the eyes.